 In 2014, 694,276 women and 1,328,455 men were registered landowners.
 In 2018, the number of landowners increased to 957,424 and 1,557,945 for women and men respectively.

-Inequalities in women’s involvement in agricultural production can be attributed, in part, limited access to basic services and social infrastructure and barriers to credit.
-Traditional gender roles exclude women from decision-making processes that affect their lives and livelihoods, and the burden of unpaid work prevents them from moving to active, income generating involvement in agricultural business.

-Gender stereotypes further prevent women from participating in planning and decision-making processes at all levels of public life.
-Women are less informed than men and rarely participate in public, local community meetings or trainings carried out by local governments, extension services provided by local authorities or development organizations.

-The participation of women in the decision-making process is low in local self-government, especially in the villages.
-According to a survey conducted in six regions of Georgia, women’s employment in the local assemblies is only 9%.
-In general, women are more passive in the decision-making process on the community level.
-This fact is conditioned by their own perception of what a woman’s role is in society, which often pertains to activities within family.

-Many women also work in the informal sector.
-Farm work undertaken by women includes managing crops and livestock, dairy production, and processing.
-A UN Women study found that, on average, women engage in agricultural work 80 days per year more than men.
-On top of that, women do multiple household tasks that increase the gap even more.
-However, this work often goes unrecognized and is undervalued because it is not remunerated.

 There are no legal barriers preventing women from obtaining access to credit, however, loans are de facto less accessible to women as many do not possess land or property to serve as collateral.
 In Georgia, women are more often co-owners of property than outright owners, and property is generally registered under men’s names.
 Women more frequently obtain microfinance loans, which do not require substantial collateral.
 Significantly, microfinance institutions offer comparatively expensive credit.

-One of the key components of gender equality is economic strengthening of women which cannot be achieved without strong support from the state.
-Activity 13.1.4.3 of the HR NAP provides for support in increasing women’s involvement in agro-business projects, by increasing access to financial resources.

 The Ministry of Economy and Sustainable Development (MESD) in association with the MoEPA launched the state programme Produce in Georgia aimed at promoting entrepreneurship in Georgia, stimulating local production - especially in least economically developed regions, supporting new enterprise development, creating new jobs, and increasing export potential.
-Although this programme is not designed to address gender issues directly, it creates new opportunities for women.
 In 2015-2016, the number of applicants within the framework of the micro and small entrepreneurship promotion programme Produce in Georgia was 43,885 (37.5 per cent were women).
 Under the programme, 8,880 applicants were trained (36 per cent women).
 The number of programme beneficiaries was 4,911 (40 per cent women).

 The LEPL Georgia Innovation and Technology Agency (GITA) under the MESD seeks to promote financing of innovative projects and start-ups.
 In 2016, 35 per cent of GITA’s project beneficiaries were women.